fireteam99/cral-cli/README.md

 ### Set Configuration

 **Description:** Set your configuration options.
 Running the command without any flags to set all settings.
-Alternatively, you can pass any number of optional flags to only configure specific settings.
+Alternatively, you can pass any number of optional flags to only configure specific settings (only those settings will show up in the prompt).

 **Command:** `cral c` or `cral configure`